holochain/docs-pages/src/concepts/7_validation.md

 <div class="coreconcepts-storysequence" markdown="1">
 1. ![](https://i.imgur.com/C1OF4DL.png)
-Alice calls the same zome function with the string `"orca whales."` Again, the function calls `commit`.
+Alice calls the same zome function with the string `"orca whales"`.
+Again, the function calls `commit`.

 2. ![](https://i.imgur.com/Bnd9cK6.png)
 Again, the conductor calls the validation function for the `word` entry type.

 3. ![](https://i.imgur.com/f86qKYD.png)
 This time, the validation function sees two words.
-It returns an `Err` containing the message, `"Must contain only one word."`
+It returns an `Err` containing the message `"Must contain only one word"`.

 4. ![](https://i.imgur.com/IgmJcRE.png)
-Instead of committing the entry, the conductor only passes this error message back to the waiting zome function.
+Instead of committing the entry, the conductor passes this error message back to the waiting zome function.
 </div>

-Author-side validation is similar to how data validation works in a traditional client/server app.
+You can see that author-side validation is similar to how data validation works in a traditional client/server app: if something is wrong, the business logic rejects it and asks the user to fix their data.

 ### Peer validation